Sz-Tim/isRev/ms/msDraft.md

 Absolute mean range size increases with distance from the equator (STATS).
 However, scaled by the gradient size, a hump-shaped pattern emerges, with range size increasing with latitude in local datasets and decreasing with latitude in regional datasets.

-## Changes along the gradient
+### Changes along the gradient
 Ant elevational range size does not increase with elevation universally.
 Using the Steven's method [@McCaBrac2012; @Stevens1992], where the mean range size at each elevation is calculated as the mean elevational range of all species detected at that elevation, mean range size increases significantly with elevation in 9/16 datasets.
 The fit was high among these datasets (*r^2^* mean: 0.82, median: 0.89), which included both regional and local scales as well as temperate and tropical gradients.
 However, 7/16 datasets showed either no consistent change in mean range size with elevation or, in one case [@Fisher1998], a declining trend.
 *Add midpoint method and quartile method*

-# VI.
-Into the unknown: what data do we need?
+# Into the unknown: what data do we need?
 Many hypotheses have been proposed as drivers of ant community structure, richness, and diversity along elevational gradients.
 However, the consistent and reliable data needed to rigorously evaluate these hypotheses are lacking at a broad scale.
 Habitat complexity, and in particular vegetation structure and leaf litter depth, has been suggested as a potential driver of ant diversity [@LassHoch2004; @Sarty2006; @PachVasc2011; @Bharti2013].